markasch/ML-PREP-2025/03WavePropagation/README.md

 ## Software Setup

-For gseismic wave propagation, we will require a basic python environment and then an installation of the SPECFEM software packages.
+For seismic wave propagation, we will require a basic python environment and then an installation of the SPECFEM software packages.

 ### Python environment